-Here, 2 is the ID of running command. press CTRL+C to return back to the Terminal. it doesn’t cancel the running command.
-It will only taek you back to the Terminal.
+Here, 2 is the ID of running command.
+Press CTRL+C to return back to the Terminal.
+It won’t cancel the running command.
+It will only take you back to the Terminal.
 The job will still run on the back ground.

-Also, you can remove a command (running, finished, queued up) by specifying the ID like below.
+You can remove a command (running, finished, queued up) from the queue using -r flag followed by the ID like below.

 $ tsp -r 2

 The above command will remove the command that has ID 2 from the queue.

 To clear all commands from the queue, simply run:

 $ tsp -C

 Please note that here C is capital.
 The above command will clear the last completed commands from the queue.
 It will not remove any running commands or the commands in the queue.